claudiusli/csv-import/readme.md

 -a append force append mode
    if the database already exists (either the default or a supplied name) the default behavior is to exit with an error message.
 If -a is specified new records will be added to the database except for records with an existing _id.
 NOTE this can result in duplicate records.

+-v create views for the first 5 fields (sorted in alphabetical order)

+-i create search indexes for the first 5 fields (sorted in alphabetical order)

 -h help print the help message.